MIKE BEGG

 4. Do you have bandwidth for active creator outreach?
 50 messages per week is real work.
 It needs an owner.

-If you're on Amazon and thinking about adding TikTok Shop as a channel — that's the right sequencing for most brands.
+If you're on Amazon and thinking about adding TikTok Shop as a channel.
+That's the right sequencing for most brands.
 You'll want a working Amazon foundation first.
 How we manage Amazon brands covers what that foundation looks like.
 If you want to check whether your Amazon account is as healthy as it should be before you start splitting attention, a free Amazon audit is a good starting point.
+And if your real question is TikTok Shop vs building a Shopify DTC store (rather than Amazon), I broke down TikTok Shop vs Shopify: which platform to build on in 2026 with the brand-stage framework for deciding.

 If you're ready to launch on TikTok Shop and want a team that's done it 50+ times, here's how we work with brands.